Get Export Ready, Enterprise Ireland

 Enterprise Ireland’s new program to help first time exporters.

 Last Wednesday we attend Enterprise Irelands export event in the Clarion Hotel in Santry.
 It was a very interesting event focused on EI’s new “Get Export Ready” program.

-With so many companies in Ireland growing their international businesses the event was really well attended.
+The event was really well attended with so many companies in Ireland growing their international businesses.

 The guest speaker was John Byrne of Byrne Looby Partners, International Consulting Engineers who shared his experiences in developing overseas markets such as Saudi Arabia, Abu Dhabi etc. They’ve done a great job in a tough business environment.

 The day also covered EI’s “Get Export Ready” program which has recently been launched.
 This new program outlines all the key areas for any new business going into international markets, from market research, funding, advice and on-going training.

 The site offers a free Export Ready Healthcheck that you can complete and enables you to build your business plan for exporting.

 - open your company to new ideas for products and services

 - achieve greater economies of scale and become more cost competitive